alexandertheNotGreat/mathsquiccs/README.md

 ![banner](https://user-images.githubusercontent.com/50596634/58734349-9aca6300-83cd-11e9-82ba-e15206585f35.png)

-be more fast with math, dude.
+be more fast with (i think) everything, dude.

 # Look this project on pypi, dude!
 i couldn't upload it :(